Moving to SA? Then you’ll want to read this guide to buying and renting a property in South Africa.

 - Bond registration costs: You’ll pay bond registration costs to register the home loan over the property’s title deeds.
 Other costs of this process are levies charged by registering attorneys for their services and a Deeds Office registry fee to cover the legal registration of your home loan.

-- Transfer duty: Transfer duty is a government tax levied on properties valued at more than R1,000 000.
+- Transfer duty: Transfer duty is a government tax levied on properties valued at more than R1,100,000, although some exemptions apply.
 The amount is calculated according to these guidelines:

 |Value of property||Rate|

 |R1,100,001 – R1,512,500||3% of the value above R1,100,000|

 |R1,512,501 – R2,117,500||R12,375 + 6% of the value above R 1,512,500|

 |R2,117,501 – R2,722,500||R48,675 + 8% of the value above R 2,117,500|

 |R2,722,501 – R12,100,000||R97,075 +11% of the value above R2,722,500|